-Optional sample collections for known laboratory studies and/or storage for possible future studies
+Optional sample collections for storage for possible future studies

-Researchers are trying to learn more about cancer and other health problems using blood, urine, and tissue samples from people who take part in clinical trials.
+Researchers are trying to learn more about cancer and other health problems using blood and tissue samples from people who take part in clinical trials.
 By studying these samples, researchers hope to find new ways to prevent, detect, treat, or cure diseases.